Brand Names: Firmagon

 - an electrolyte imbalance, such as low or high levels of potassium, calcium, or magnesium in your blood.

-Although degarelix is not for use by women, this medicine can cause birth defects if a woman is exposed to it during pregnancy.
+Although degarelix is not for use by women, this medicine can harm an unborn baby or cause miscarriage if a woman is exposed to it during pregnancy.
 Degarelix should not be used by a woman who is pregnant.

 How is degarelix given (Firmagon)?